ValdemarGr/catch-effect/readme/README.md

 # Catch effect <a href="https://typelevel.org/cats/"><img src="https://typelevel.org/cats/img/cats-badge.svg" height="40px" align="right" alt="Cats friendly" /></a>
-Catch effect is a small library for piling effectful algebras on top of eachother.
+Catch effect is a small library that facilitates MTL-like programs, without the need for monad transformers, but just an effect type like `IO`.

-A small set of structures are introduced that allow construction of algebras akin to MTL, but without monad transformers and lifting effects.

 Catch effect is built on top of [Vault](https://github.com/typelevel/vault), which is a map that can hold values of different types.